Who Is The Father Of Public Speaking?

 Founder of Formal Logic

-Aristotle was the first thinker to analyze logical syntax systematically.
-He looked at nouns (or terms) and verbs, and how they worked together.
-Considering that he employed variables to illustrate the fundamental logical structure of an argument, he became the first formal logician to establish the principles of reasoning.
+Aristotle was the first thinker to systematically analyze logical syntax.
+He studied nouns (or terms) and verbs, and their interactions.
+By using variables to illustrate the basic logical structure of arguments, he became the first formal logician to establish principles of reasoning.

 Rhetorics

-The renowned philosopher Aristotle believed that rhetoric should be a key component in the education and work lives of public officials.
-He saw it as being essential for statesmen.
-Aristotle’s Rhetoric both documented modern usage and aimed to improve it by classifying it properly among the arts.
+The renowned philosopher Aristotle believed rhetoric should be a key component in the education and work of public officials.
+He saw it as essential for statesmen.
+Aristotle’s Rhetoric documented modern usage and aimed to classify it properly among the arts.

 The Persuasion Triad

-According to Aristotle, the art of persuasion is made up of three parts:
+According to Aristotle, the art of persuasion consists of three parts:

-1. Ethos: He said that ethos was the “moral character” of the speaker, or their credibility.
+1. Ethos: He described ethos as the “moral character” of the speaker, or their credibility.

-3. Logos: The third and final part of persuasion is logos, which is logical argument.
+3. Logos: The last part of persuasion is logos, meaning logical argument.

-In order to effectively persuade your audience, you should utilize logos (facts), pathos (emotional appeal), and ethos (moral standing).
-This type of argument model is still used by public speakers today.
+To persuade your audience, use logos (facts), pathos (emotional appeal), and ethos (moral standing).
+Public speakers still rely on this model today.

 Aristotle’s Communication Model